blackbox2605/Signals_and_Systems_Endsem/README.md

 - **Encryption and Decryption**: Records details of encryption and decryption operations, including the type of encryption used and timestamp.
 - **Data Embedding and Extraction**: Logs data hiding and extraction activities, specifying image files used and operation status.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.